chutw-alt/portfolio_chu/sql_joining Data/README.md

 # SQL JOIN Practice

+This repository contains my practice exercises with SQL queries.
+The focus is on learning different JOIN techniques and applying them to relational datasets.

+---

 ## 🎯 Learning Note
 This project is not intended as a tutorial but as a record of my practice.
 It reflects continuous learning and building confidence in SQL for data analysis and relational database work.